PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   accepted transaction to avoid stale indices after compaction.
 Its runner gives the immediately following inverse-post owner that same index while retaining the original statistics and phase order.
+- Concat pre-Q/DQ bypass remains intentionally narrower than generic redundant- quantization cleanup.
+The Quantize input must be the direct output of a Dequantize, source and destination quantized tensors must share the complete exact grid, and no arithmetic intermediate is accepted.
+The owner rewires only the Concat edge; existing Q/DQ operators remain available to later cleanup, preserving the historical ordered pipeline.
+It restarts after each indexed edge change and performs the former pruning side effect even when no Concat exists, without allocating an index in that no-candidate case.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no